Parenting Rules That Were Made To Be Broken

 4. No splashing in the puddles.

-Most of us know that parent whose kids are always dressed immaculately and aren’t allowed to go near anything that might jeopardise that…even when playing outdoors!
+Most of us know that parent whose kids are always dressed immaculately and aren’t allowed to go near anything that might jeopardize that…even when playing outdoors!

 OK, if we’re on our way to a wedding or something then I’d discourage paddle splashing.